Key Takeaways

 | Electronics | 8% |

-| Apparel and Accessories | 17% |
+| Apparel and Accessories | 5% to 17%, tiered by price |

 | Grocery | 8% to 15% |

-| Jewelry | 20% |
+| Jewelry | 20% up to $250, then 5% above |

-| Minimum per item (all categories) | $0.30 |
+| Minimum per item (most categories) | $0.30 |

 This is the first thing to check during market evaluation because it directly affects whether a market's unit economics work.
 A product selling at $20 in a 15% referral fee category loses $3.00 per unit before any other cost.
 In the jewelry category at 20%, that same $20 product loses $4.00.
 That $1.00 difference per unit is the difference between a viable product and a money loser at scale.